YKXu-c/MaRGAy/README.md

-# tdwPackage
+# Margay
-Collection of all my scripts about condensed matter calculation as a python library.
+Matrix Representation Green function Analysis is a python library based on Python, C++ and Rust created for building calculation framework of condensed matter problem in matrix representation and matrix represented green function.